-“Sign up for a 14 day free trial of our online PSHE study solution and see how it can help you meet all Ofsted requirements at your school”.
+“Sign up for a 14 day free trial of our online Personal, Social, and Health Education study solution and see how it can help you meet all government requirements at your school”.

 How exactly is it going to do that?
 If you don’t make that clear then it just won’t feel tangible for teachers who hear this every single day of their lives.
 Also, they haven’t got time to just take a look at how your solution could help them in the future (if they decide to part with some of their precious budget), they need you to give them some pay off right now!

 Instead of promoting it as just a free trial, the campaigns that achieve by far and away the most sign-ups are those that show teachers that what they’re actually signing up for is a free 14 day solution to a very specific challenge they face in their classrooms.
 So, instead of the wishy-washy description above, try something like: